Reader 1st person POV

 “What did I say about apologising?
 I love you guys and your music, this is the least I can do to repay you for all the happiness you have brought me,” My voice becomes emotional and quiet as I let out my pent up feelings.
 I didn’t know how exactly I could express my bundling thoughts into formed words, but I felt as though that might have been just enough to let them know how ecstatic I truly was that this miracle had happened to me.

-“You’re truly an angel,” Jimin smiled at me so sweetly and genuinely that I had to rip my gaze away from him in order to not tear up.
+“You must be an angel,” Jimin smiled at me so sweetly and genuinely that I had to rip my gaze away from him in order to not tear up.
 I heard Jungkook sigh in awe at my words, and I looked up to see him smiling shyly at the ground before glancing up.

 “Fans like you are the reason we have made it this far (Y/n).”